Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Missing Documents

-The number one chink in the chain of invoice processing is losing important documents you need to pay the vendor.
+The number one weak link in invoice processing is losing important documents you need to pay the vendor.
 This typically becomes an issue when a business is growing rapidly and has several different suppliers to pay, in a variety of ways.
-There must be a means of consolidating all of the paper copies, PDFs, word files, etc. Otherwise, the workflow becomes…almost unworkable.
+There must be a means of consolidating all of the paper-based copies, PDFs, word files, etc. Otherwise, the workflow becomes…almost unworkable.

 Inaccurate Data

-An invoice contains important payment data that is needed for processing, like tax IDs, prices, delivery times, and so on.
+An invoice contains important payment data that is needed for processing, like VAT numbers, prices, delivery times, and so on.
 When invoices are received in different formats, it makes it that much harder to extract all the essential data.

 When it comes to invoice processing, common blunders include: